What is Sciatica and Why Seniors Are More Affected

 Gentle Yoga Poses for Sciatica Relief in Seniors

-Here are a few safe, beginner-friendly poses designed to ease sciatic pain:
+Here are a few safe, beginner-friendly poses designed to ease sciatic pain, including some variations as chair yoga for seniors:

 Reclined Hamstring Stretch